 Design, a powerful business driver

 Post pandemic, the need is to design occupied spaces with more focus on individual experiences, social distancing, technological advances and innovations, health, safety and security.
 Similarly, client expectation of finished products and spaces have also changed.
-This means challenging traditional design narratives and requires architects, urban space planners, interior designers, communication designers, fashion designers and product designers to design concepts with technological intervention so as to create a healthy cultural climate, clean buildings and sustainable working environment both at home and at the workplace.
+This means challenging traditional design narratives and requires architects, urban space planners, interior architecture designers, communication designers, fashion designers and product designers to design concepts with technological intervention so as to create a healthy cultural climate, clean buildings and sustainable working environment both at home and at the workplace.

 Through the different devices we use, technology has ingrained itself into our daily lives.
 It connects us and makes our lives easier.
 Even though it can potentially isolates us, technology helps to create a collective experience when people personalise it.

 With remote working and a growing work from home culture, the line between residential and commercial space design have begun to blur.
 Mobility, flexibility, efficiency, speed, cost-effectiveness and connectivity are now the new mantras.

 Designers help define interfaces, interaction models (chatbots, voice operated technology, mobile based applications, built-in sensors, biometrics and facial recognition technologies, anti-distraction and noise cancelling technology), and user flows.
 They mediate how people experience new technology.
 Being mindful of comfort and wellness, they provide design solutions and create spaces that are technology free, technology light or camouflaged.
 A McKinsey report that studied more than 300 businesses found that companies that embrace design created 32% more revenue and 56% more shareholder returns than competitors, over a five-year period.
 This strengthens the connection between product and user interface design and innovation and company success.

 Technology has the potential to encourage new behaviours and products can be designed to create habit-forming loops as evident in highly digital-first lifestyles.